ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

-ive watched 3000 movies to this day and hundreds of seasons of shows it's becoming hard to find the movie or a show to invest in it to watch it four seasons and years
+ive watched 3000 movies to this day and hundreds of seasons of shows it's becoming hard to find the movie or a show to invest in it to watch it four seasons and years i like zombie shows and movies even the bad ones